Use Blend Modes In Photoshop To Beautifully Enhance Your Photos

-One of the best Blend Modes around, this little Blend Mode can instantly add long car trails to your photos, the Milky Way to an empty sky and city lights to a sunset cityscape.
+One of the best Blend Modes in Photoshop, this little Blend Mode can instantly add long car trails to your photos, the Milky Way to an empty sky and city lights to a sunset cityscape.
 It works by comparing pixel-by-pixel the layer on top with the layer below, and if the pixel in the image on top is brighter than the one below, the pixel will remain visible, while all darker pixels disappear.
 Look at the image below, for example.
 The night time shot was placed on top and its Blend Mode was changed to Lighten.
-Everything disappeared, because the golden hour shot is generally brighter.
+Everything disappeared because the golden hour shot is generally brighter.
 However, the city lights are brighter in the night time shot than the same areas below, so they remain visible!

 This is Where The City Lights Will Come From

 After Lighten Blend Mode